This question is so overused, I often doubt its purpose. Or maybe I'm just over-analyzing an innocuous greeting. I almost always do.

-We make a lot of journeys in life, literally and figuratively, to be able to reach our goals and figure out our purpose.
+We make a lot of journeys in life, literally and figuratively, to be able to just get there to whatever place we want to be.
 Every journey must begin somewhere, and it often begins with a 'why'.
 Here is mine.

 The last time my mother was in her hometown was in 1989.
 Nearly 30 years later, she finally gets the chance go home, and this time with us.